gpschool/gpschool.github.io/registration.md

 ---

-Registration for the GP Summer School 15th to 17th September and for the Feature Extraction with GPs workshop, 18th September.
+Registration for the GP Summer School 14th to 16th September and for the workshop on Global Optimization with GPs, 17th September.

 ### Registration Fees: